 The primary goal of this course is to accommodate the oral competency needs of those students who are either native Spanish-speakers or have an advanced knowledge of the language.
-Students develop their Spanish speaking skills through the discussion of a variety of texts from Latin America and Spain.
-Readings focus on historical, literary and pop-culture topics from the different societies that form the Spanish speaking world.
+This course will prepare students to speak Spanish in professional settings such as schools, clinics, law offices, business meetings, etc. Students develop their Spanish speaking skills through the discussion of a variety of texts from Latin America and Spain.
 Class discussions, oral summaries, debates, and class presentations will be part of this course.
 Prerequisite: SPN 321 or equivalent or instructor permission.

-SPN 444 Study Abroad Program
+SPN 444 Study Abroad Program (GCD)